 The examiner then slid the probe a little lateral around the apex to a partial RV enhanced view and then the PCE was more obvious and the RV continued to look like it was collapsing, but the views still weren’t great and the plane was still slightly off rotation.

 Being very concerned about PT, the examiner rotated the probe towards an apical3 view and angled a little toward the right side.
 Now, the bulging structure into the LA was seen as a portion of pericardial fluid connected to the larger effusion and bowing in the left atrial wall at end diastole.
 This indicated that the pressure in the pericardial sack was becoming greater than the LAP.
 The PCE and the RV were a little hard to distinguish.

 Hoping for further clarification, the examiner went to the subcostal view.
 Now, the PCE was quite obvious and was about 3 cm wide on top (the inferior heart) and about 1.5-2 cm at the bottom (the superior heart).
 This indicated a large PCE, but probably not fully circumferential and possibly somewhat loculated.
 The RV again seemed to be collapsing.

-As a final measure to investigate PT, the examiner went back to the apical4 view and performed mitral inflow analysis with PWD.
+As a final measure to investigate PT, the examiner went back to the apical4 view and performed mitral inflow analysis with pulse wave Doppler.
 He changed the sweep speed to SLOW so many complexes would accumulate on the screen.
 He watched while the patient inspired and then expired and froze the screen to show the higher peak mitral inflow velocity with expiration, followed by the lower peak velocity with inspiration.
 The patient was in sinus rhythm so the single complex is a fused E/A wave because of tachycardia.
-Because the patient’s heart was not swinging very much (swinging results in the interrogation location/angle, and thus measured peak velocity, changing from beat to beat), the variation of the E wave with inspiration is a nice measure of PT.
+Because the patient’s heart was not swinging very much (swinging results in the interrogation location/angle, and thus measured peak velocity, changing from beat to beat), the variation of the E wave with inspiration is a measure of PT.
 In this patient, there was a 30% decrease in peak E velocity with inspiration.
 Over 25% is clearly abnormal and 30% is highly likely to be PT.
 The potential false positive error with this method comes when normal respiratory movement of the heart moves the Doppler gate in and out of the optimal flow position.

-If the PWD mitral inflow analysis had not been possible, the examiner could have used PWD of the carotid artery to measure the inspiratory reduction in flow velocity on SLOW sweep speed.
+If the pulse wave Doppler mitral inflow analysis had not been possible, the examiner could have used pulse wave Doppler of the carotid artery to measure the inspiratory reduction in flow velocity on SLOW sweep speed.
 The carotid is not subject to respiratory movement so velocity changes are more reliably caused by real changes in LV output.
-This is a more precise technique than classical pulsus paradox with a blood pressure cuff, but it means the same thing; greater than a 10% decrease in velocity with inspiration the greater the evidence for important PT, with 10% being the dividing line between normal and abnormal.
+This is a more precise technique than classical pulsus paradox with a blood pressure cuff, but it means the same thing; the greater the decrease in carotid velocity with inspiration the greater the evidence for important PT, with 10% being the dividing line between normal and abnormal.